 An infinite gratitude to every human taking part in this adventure.

 Here's a little more information on some of the key people that make Haida Co products:

 -Eka, Head of our Bali factory

-She is the sweetest one, this kind of human that will always send you positive and happy vibes.
+She is the sweetest one.
+She’s the kind of human that will always send you positive and happy vibes.
 She has the purest heart where only love resonates.
 Eka takes care of us as her own children.
-She knows how to make us feel home and we always considered her as our "Balinese Mama".
+She knows how to make us feel home and we always consider her as our "Balinese Mama".
 So much love and respect for this woman.

 -Rambu Ana, Coordinator of Ikat weaving supply in Sumba Timur

 Rambu Ana is a beautiful and smiling Sumbanese woman.
-She comes from a long line family of weavers and knows absolutely everything about the Ikat history and making process.
-Visiting her workshop is always such a rich experience learning some more traditional knowledge about our fabrics every single time.
+She comes from a long line of weavers and knows absolutely everything about the Ikat history and making process.
+Visiting her workshop is always such a rich experience and we learn some more traditional knowledge about our fabrics every single time.

 -Rambu Ana Uma, Masterweaver from Pau village, Sumba Timur

 Rambu Ana is a very talented weaver.
-She learnt from very young age how to master the complex songket weaving technique.
-Passionate, she also learnt other weaving techniques as Ikat.
-She can explain you very well where all pigments she uses for the natural dying are from.
-She is well known in the sector as she already came to Bali in the past thank to Thread of life, a fair trade business that works with culture and tradition conservation to alleviate poverty in rural Indonesia to teach about natural pigments.
+She learnt from a very young age how to master the complex songket weaving technique and because she was so passionate, she also learnt other weaving techniques like ikat.
+She can explain to you very well where all the pigments she uses for the natural dyes are from.
+She is well-known in the sector as she already came to Bali in the past thank to Threads of Life, a fair-trade business that works with culture and tradition conservation to alleviate poverty in rural Indonesia, and to teach about natural pigments.

 We believe in paying fair prices and wages to those we work with us.
 Paying fair wages is as important to us as every other part of our business.
-It is one of our company’s core values to elevate the standard of living of all those part of the Haida Tribe.
+It is one of our company’s core values to elevate the standard of living in all the parts of the Haida Tribe.